-Given the ambiguity regarding the appropriate market definition, I now extend the Cournot model discussed above to incorporate substitutes directly into the wage equation.
-Instead of wages in industry m being a function of employment only in m, the wage will now depend on the employment in both the industry mas well as all other industries within the commuting zone.
+Given the ambiguity regarding the appropriate market definition, the next section extends the Cournot model discussed above to incorporate substitutes directly into the wage equation.
+Instead of wages in industry m being a function of employment only in m, the wage will now depend on the employment in both the industry m as well as all other industries within the commuting zone.
 However, industries in which a worker in m is unlikely to transition to will be down-weighted.